-If you are after the best value-for-money gaming PC, the iBUYPOWER Mini 9300 Gaming PC is our favorite pick.
-Packed in an iBUYPOWER Element Mini RGB case, the iBUYPOWER Mini 9300 hosts an AMD Ryzen 3 3100 Processor, AMD Radeon RX 550 Graphics Card, 8GB of DDR4 RAM, and 240GB SSD, this build is my personal favorite gaming PC if you are looking for a started gaming PC without splashing thousands of dollars.
+If you are after the best value-for-money gaming computer, the iBUYPOWER Mini 9300 Gaming PC is our favorite pick.
+Packed in an iBUYPOWER Element Mini RGB case, the iBUYPOWER Mini 9300 hosts an AMD Ryzen 3 3100 Processor, AMD Radeon RX 550 Graphics Card, 8GB of DDR4 RAM, and 240GB SSD, this build is my personal favorite if you are looking for a starter gaming computer without splashing thousands of dollars.

 To give you a little bit of perspective, with this kind of specs, you can run games such as Fortnite on low settings at 144 FPS with ease.
 For other slightly more graphically-demanding titles, you can expect around the 100 FPS range.
 For less demanding titles, you shouldn’t have an issue with reaching 160+ FPS.

 The price at the time of writing was $529.99.